 Like most of America I fell in love with the lettuce wrap when PF Changs chains were basically taking over the country.
 I remember when one opened up in KC and everyone from five to 45 minutes away flocked to the restaurant like it was the newest Cheesecake Factory (which happened to be right across the street).
 It wasn’t uncommon to have a two-hour wait on a random Wednesday night and back then, the food was worth the wait.

-I have no clue how PF Changs make their lettuce wraps, mine are full of ground chicken, hearty bok choy, crisp snow peas and crunchy water chestnuts.
+I have no clue how PF Changs make their lettuce wraps, but mine are full of ground chicken, hearty bok choy, crisp snow peas and crunchy water chestnuts.
 The chicken to veggie ratio here is almost equal, which I love not only for the added nutritional benefits but for the flavorful and incredible texture it lends.

 You could swap out whatever veggies suit your taste, but I happen to think this particular trifecta is one for the books.
 IF you had to make a change, napa cabbage, baby corn, or shredded carrots could also be nice.